OPadgett/opadgett/README.md

-### Hi, I'm Octavious Padgett, native of Nashville, TN.
+### Hi!
+I'm Octavious Padgett (Nashville, TN)
 I am enthusiastic about information security and enjoy finding solutions that can positively impact an organization and the people it serves.
 I place a high value on maintaining a strong security posture to help protect sensitive information and mitigate risk.👋

  ## 👨‍💻 Azure IT Support Projects/Labs:
 - <b>Microsoft Azure</b>